SecondLife: Advantages and Disadvantages for Education

 Conversely, the advantages for SL and other MUVEs are tremendous.
 Some benefits include accessibility for persons otherwise unable to participate fully in the real world.
 The affordances lend themselves to learning various content in authentic environments and provide the opportunity to unite people.
 SL provides the following multimodal means of representation: text chat, language translations, audio, written descriptions of venues, and remote-controlled avatars.

-Second, the affordance of trying new skills in a simulated environment, especially if that skill may be a dangerous one in real life, is a great advantage.
-In a HealthWorkforce Australia document (Walsh, 2010), the use of VEs was proposed as instrumental for education in dentistry:
+The affordance of trying new skills in a simulated environment, especially if that skill may be a dangerous one in real life, is a great advantage.
+For example, in the Health Workforce Australia document (Walsh, 2010), the use of MUVEs was proposed as instrumental for education in dentistry:

-turn eliminates the use of live patients in a risky environment.
+“A virtual world which is used at the University of Southern California School of Dentistry exposes students to exercises in diagnosing complicated problems, which in turn eliminates the use of live patients in a risky environment.
 Such VW are especially useful during the first half of the curriculum when students are inexperienced in patient

-Third, SL provides unique and varied opportunities for gatherings.
+SL provides unique and varied opportunities for gatherings.
 For example, the Veterans Administration set up an office where veterans can visit and learn about their benefits in SL.
 Another example is how IBM uses SL to meet virtually with its administrators worldwide.
 IBM said this environment was much more appealing than teleconferences between boardrooms.
-I’m a positive thinker, so I believe the opportunities are endless as long as you have the necessary equipment, VE skill set, and motivation.
+I’m a positive thinker, so I believe the opportunities are endless as long as you have the necessary equipment, MUVE skill set, and motivation.
 For more information, read my previous post on the use of SL for educational purposes.

-Note; This is part two in a series on SL.
+Note.
+This is part two in a series on SL.